Chana Bateta

 Method

-Pour in 2 cups of water and mix thoroughly to create a smooth, lump-free gravy.
+- Pour in another 2 cups of Water to create a slightly thick gravy.

 Chef’s Note